 Reality: Legal Obligations Under the FHA

-The Fair Housing Act requires landlords to make reasonable accommodations for ESAs, thus overriding typical no-pets policies.
-This means a tenant's request for an ESA must be considered seriously and cannot be simply dismissed, as long as sufficient documentation is provided.
+The Fair Housing Act requires property owners to make reasonable accommodations for ESAs, thus overriding typical no-pets policies.
+This means a resident's request for an ESA must be considered seriously and cannot be simply dismissed, as long as sufficient documentation is provided.

 Clarifying Misinformation Surrounding ESAs in Rental Properties

-Here’s how landlords can handle these requests with professionalism and care:
+Here’s how property owners can handle these requests with professionalism and care:

 Familiarizing Yourself with ESA Laws and Guidelines:

-Staying informed about the laws and guidelines surrounding ESAs ensures landlords can confidently address tenant requests and obligations.
+Staying informed about the laws and guidelines surrounding ESAs ensures property owners can confidently address resident requests and obligations.

 Establishing Clear Policies and Procedures: